Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 `node-sass` allows us to compile `.scss` files to regular `css`.
 While `gatsby-plugin-sass` allows us to do that in a Gatsby project.

 Once the installation is done, you need to configure your Gatsby site to use the Gatsby plugin.
-So, open the `gatsby-config.js` file and replace everything in the file with this:
+So, open the `gatsby-config.js` file in the root directory and replace everything in the file with this:

 ```js
 module.exports = {